 Mollet has also reported for Cable News 21 in Rockville, Newschannel 8 in Washington, and NBC25 in Hagerstown, where she was an anchor for every newscast from 6 a.m. to 11 p.m. at one time or another and created the station’s consumer segment, Test it Out Tuesday.

-Melissa lives in Rockville with her three favorite guys – her husband, Jake, son, Brennan, and baby girl, Barrett.
+Melissa lives in Rockville with her husband, Jake, and children Brennan, Barrett and Colette.
 Norm, the mohawked Mini Goldendoodle, serves as the family mascot.